 (Unlike other articles on the internet, this list of the best things to do in Norwich will only include attractions in Norwich, not those elsewhere in the county of Norfolk.
 Don’t worry though, I’ve got you covered if you are looking for fun day trips from Norwich.)

 1. Visit the Norwich Cathedral(s)

-Although Norwich Cathedral makes it into many tourist brochures, few of these mention that the city is actually home to two cathedrals.
+Although Norwich Cathedral makes it into many tourist brochures, few of these mention that the city is actually home to two of them.
 The first of these is a medieval cathedral, located just off Tombland.
 This is the most famous of the two, probably because of its central location.
 It offers a beautiful green space but the most appealing part of a visit is definitely the chance to explore the cloisters.
-Honestly, they look like something out of Hogwarts!
+Honestly, they look like something out of a fantasy novel!